 How do you see the future of flax in the textile industry?

 I believe in great and diverse potential.
-Before the Second World War, we once had 200 hectares under cultivation in Switzerland.
-Today we are back at 7.5 hectares and produce around 3.5 tonnes of yarn.
-Flax/linen is currently very popular, particularly because of its cooling effect and its pleasant wearing comfort.
-Accordingly, I assume that demand will continue to rise and that we will certainly be able to expand our cultivation area to double figures in the future.
-Worldwide, things are really taking off here.
-The cultivation area in Europe has doubled in the last 10 years (today it is around 170,000 hectares).
+Before World War II, we once had 200 hectares under cultivation in Switzerland.
+Today, we're back at 7.5 hectares and producing around 3.5 tons of yarn.
+Flax/linen is currently very popular, particularly because of its cooling effect and pleasant wearing comfort.
+Accordingly, I expect demand to continue to rise and that we'll certainly be able to expand our cultivation area to double digits in the future.
+Worldwide, this is a real boom.
+The cultivation area in Europe has doubled in the last 10 years (currently around 170,000 hectares).

 Are there any upcoming innovations at SwissFlax that you can tell us about?

-Yes, I can actually reveal this, namely that at the Federal Wrestling and Alpine Festival in Glarus in 2025, all wrestling trousers will again be made from raw materials from Switzerland.
-This has not been the case for the last 70 years.
-I am very pleased about that.
+Yes, I can actually reveal this: at the 2025 Federal Wrestling and Alpine Festival in Glarus, all wrestling trousers will once again be made from raw materials from Switzerland.
+This hasn't been the case for the last 70 years.
+I'm very pleased about that.

 How important is it to you to work with local farmers?

-In my opinion, that is the most important thing.
-First of all, as an agronomist, I am very close to the farmers.
-Then I think that at SwissFlax we have managed to ensure that our farmers are not just suppliers of raw materials, but that they are part of the company/GmbH.
-We have also achieved our first goal by paying the farmers an absolutely fair price and allowing flax to be a lucrative branch of the farm.
-Here, too, we have a special payment system, which in my opinion is unique in agriculture.
+In my opinion, that's the most important thing.
+First of all, as an agronomist, I'm very close to the farmers.
+I also think that at SwissFlax, we've succeeded in transforming our farmers into more than just raw material suppliers, but rather into an integral part of the company/limited liability company.
+Furthermore, we've achieved our first goal by paying farmers a completely fair price, allowing flax to become a lucrative business on the farm.
+We also have a special payment system here, which I believe is unique in agriculture.

 What does sustainability mean to you and how does it shape your company?

-This is in the company's DNA.
-We don't make any decisions without thinking about sustainability.
-This is really included.
-In my view, the flax plant, as a local raw material, also brings sustainability.
-The plant doesn't need much input (crop protection, fertilizer, no irrigation), and as a flowering plant it also offers insects nectar and pollen and is good for biodiversity.
-The plucking loosens the soil again, and the roasting puts nutrients back into the soil.
-In addition, the plant is used to its full extent.
+It's in the company's DNA.
+We don't make decisions without considering sustainability.
+This is truly inclusive.
+In my view, flax, as a local raw material, also inherently contributes to sustainability.
+The plant doesn't require much input (pesticides, fertilizers, no irrigation), and as a flowering plant, it also provides insects with nectar and pollen and is good for biodiversity.
+Plucking loosens the soil again, and retting reintroduces nutrients into the soil.
+Furthermore, the plant is utilized to its full potential.